-Why do I occasionally experience light sensitivity?Eye & LASIK Neurology
+Why do I occasionally experience light sensitivity?Eye Health Neurology

 I get light sensitivity only occasionally and I don’t know what triggers it.
 It just happens randomly once in a few months, although I’m exposed to the same lights at home or in the office daily.
 It's usually accompanied by some tension in the neck or head (which is common for me) and slight nausea.